HelixNGC7293/DeforumStableDiffusionLocal/README.md

 As an artist and Unity game designer, I may not very familiar with Python code, so let me know whether there is any improvement for this project!

-It's tested working on Windows 10 with 2080super and 3090 GPU (it runs somehow much faster on my local 3090 then Colab..), **I haven't tested it on Mac though.**
+It's tested working on Windows 10 with RTX 2080 SUPER and RTX 3090 GPU (it runs somehow much faster on my local 3090 then Colab..), **I haven't tested it on Mac though.**

 ## Installation